BrixSuficiencia/ERP-System/README.md

 # ERP Backend System

 A comprehensive Enterprise Resource Planning (ERP) backend system built with NestJS, TypeScript, and PostgreSQL.
-This system manages Products, Customers, Orders, and Payments with proper authentication, data integrity, and integration of third-party payment gateways.
+This system provides a complete business management solution with user authentication, product catalog management, customer relationship management, order processing, and multi-gateway payment processing capabilities.

+## 📋 Program Description

+This ERP backend system is designed to handle the core business operations of an e-commerce or retail business.
+It provides:

+- **User Management**: Role-based authentication system with ADMIN and CUSTOMER roles
+- **Product Catalog**: Complete inventory management with stock tracking and SKU management
+- **Customer Management**: Comprehensive customer profiles with loyalty points and credit management
+- **Order Processing**: Full order lifecycle from creation to delivery with status tracking
+- **Payment Processing**: Multi-gateway payment support (Stripe, PayPal, Maya) with refund capabilities
+- **Business Analytics**: Real-time dashboard with sales analytics and business intelligence
+- **Real-time Notifications**: WebSocket-based live updates for order and payment status changes

+The system is built with enterprise-grade architecture, featuring secure authentication, comprehensive validation, and scalable database design.

 ## 🚀 Features